chicobaptista/100-days-of-code/log.md

 - [ ] An AndroidApp to help organize my board game collection

+### Day 4: April 20, 2018

+**Today's Progress**: Not much dev work this time.
+Getting studying some EOS solidity for my first hackaton this weekend.

+**Thoughts:** I'm going to a blockchain hackaton this weekend, and its the first time I'll be attending  such an event.
+I've talked with some devs about it and they all told me that it is absolutely not a problem to be on the first stages of learning how to program.
+And still I'm nervous about having little to offer the team when I get there.
+Well, there's a first for everything right?
+No use gettin this performance anxiety and not doing anything.

+**Link(s) to work**
+1. No work today, but check out the hackaton I'm attending this weekend: (http://hackathoncieloblu.com.br/)

 ### Day 3: April 18, 2018

 **Today's Progress**: Worked on a few batch scripts to automate some of the file handling in my translation job.
 Specifically, how to extract all images of office documents (.docx and .pptx) into a designated folder.
 Also, went into a dev career meetup.